programming-journal/programming-journal.github.io/index.markdown

----
+﻿---
 title: The Programming Journal
 category: The Journal
 menutitle: About
 order: 100

 ---
-*The Art, Science, and Engineering of Programming*  is a new journal created with the goal of placing the wonderful art of programming in the map of scholarly works.
+*The Art, Science, and Engineering of Programming*  was created with the goal of placing the wonderful art of programming in the map of scholarly works.
 Many academic journals and conferences exist that publish research related to programming, starting with programming languages, software engineering, and expanding to the whole Computer Science field.
 Yet, many of us feel that, as the field of Computer Science expanded, programming, in itself, has been neglected to a secondary role not worthy of scholarly attention.
 That is a serious gap, as much of the progress in Computer Science lies on the basis of computer programs, the people who write them, and the concepts and tools available to them to express computational tasks.

 The Art, Science, and Engineering of Programming aims at closing this gap by focusing primarily on programming: the art itself (programming styles, pearls, models, languages), the emerging science of understanding what works and what doesn't work in general and in specific contexts, as well as more established engineering and mathematical perspectives.